Vegan banana bread that is loaded with bananas, and flavour.

 When you are ready to make your bread, defrost your bananas completely by placing them on the counter (in a bowl…they will release water and make a bit of a mess) for a few hours.
 Then, when you are ready to use them, with a sharp paring knife make some slits in the peel and slide the bananas right out.
-If you are rushed, you can speed up the process of defrosting your bananas by running them under hot water.
+If you are rushed, you can speed up the process of defrosting your bananas by running them under hot water or letting them sit in a bowl of warm water.

 The magic of this recipe is that flaxseeds actually replace the eggs.
 In order to replace one egg in most recipes, you use one tablespoon of ground flaxseed (which you can buy as flax meal, or which you can grind yourself using a coffee or spice grinder) and 2 1/2 tablespoons of water.
 Mix well, and voila!
 An egg…sort of.
 Perfect for most baking, but less perfect for, let’s say, an omelette.